Supova/Speaker-Recognition-System/README.md

 * sampling rate = 12.5k Hz
 * frame_duration = frame_size/fs = 256/12500 = 0.02048 m = 20.48 ms

+###### Remarks:
+The computational time and space complexity of our code can be improved by combining functions and processes.
+By using an user-defined STFT function, the preprocessing can effectively be done after the framing within this step.
+More efficient algorithms for silence and noise removal can be implemented for flexibility of the system.
 [Go to top](#jump_to_top)